-Financial records
+Financial Records

-The Skawahlook shall keep financial records related to the land in accordance with generally accepted accounting principles.
+16 The Skawahlook shall keep financial records related to the land in accordance with generally accepted accounting principles.

-Preparation of financial statement
+Preparation of Financial Statement

-- Within 90 days after the end of each fiscal year, the Council, on behalf of the Skawahlook, shall prepare a financial statement in comparative form, containing at a minimum - (1) a balance sheet; - (2) a statement of revenues and expenditures and a comparison of these with the amounts stated in the land management budget and any supplementary budget; and - any other information necessary for a fair presentation of the financial position of the Skawahlook in relation to the land.
+- Within 90 days after the end of each fiscal year, Council, on behalf of the Skawahlook, shall prepare a financial statement in comparative form, containing at a minimum - (1) a balance sheet; - (2) a statement of revenues and expenditures and a comparison of these with the amounts stated in the land management budget and any supplementary budget; and - (3) any other information necessary for a fair presentation of the financial position of the Skawahlook in relation to the land.

-Consolidated accounts
+Consolidated Accounts

-The accounting, auditing and reporting requirements of this Land Code may be done together with, and consolidated with, the other accounts, audits and reports of the Skawahlook.
+18 The accounting, auditing and reporting requirements of this Land Code may be done together with, and consolidated with, the other accounts, audits and reports of the Skawahlook.